sanket9918/stc-registration-portal/README.md

-## Recruitment Portal by  Student Technical Community , VIT Vellore
+## CCS Registration Portal by  Student Technical Community , VIT Vellore

 The website is made to serve as a tool to conduct the recruitment exam for organisations within the institution to help them get started faster with the process and make it convenient.